pages-cms/hunvreus.github.com/_posts/2012-07-14-dont-over-think-it-suck-it-up-and-get-going.md

     > Too tired to wrap up that strategy brief and feeling like grabbing a drink with friends to relax?
 Sure, genius idea!
 You'll put in double shifts tomorrow, it worked so well for you in the past.

-Most of the time it feels like fighting two kids at the same time; one needs to stop blabbering and the other one needs to stop dozing.
+Most of the time it feels like fighting two kids at the same time; one who can't stop blabbering while the other keeps dozing.